kwgch/cline/memory-bank/activeContext.md

 2. **State Management Complexity**
    - Challenge: The current state management approach is complex and difficult to maintain
    - Approach: Implement a more structured state management system with clear patterns
-   - Status: Core implementation complete, webview integration and migration pending
+   - Status: Core and webview implementation complete, state synchronization and migration pending

 3. **State Synchronization Issues**
    - Challenge: Keeping state in sync between core extension and webview